Hospitality Management

 - 5

-This is an introductory course designed to provide students with a broad overview of the hospitality industry and the various segments that comprise the industry.
+This introductory course provides students with a broad overview of the hospitality industry and its segments.
 The course focuses particularly on the industry areas captured by the concentrations available to Knoebel students, the elements that make hotels and resorts what they are--food and beverage/restaurants; strategic lodging management, lodging real estate, and event sales and management--and other facets of hospitality.

 HOSP 1101 Hip Hotels: Delivering Amazing Guest Experiences (2 Credits)